Mark 1:7 “the LATCHET OF WHOSE SHOES I am not worthy to stoop down and unloose.”

 The Holy Bible, Modern English Version 2014 has SHOES 14 times, as in 1 Kings 2:5 - “He spilled their blood on the belt that was around his waist and on the SHOES of his feet.”

-Other English Bibles that read "THE LATCHET OF WHOSE SHOES I am not worthy to stoop down and unloose" in places like Mark 1:7 are The Word of Yah 1993 - “the latchet of Whose shoes I am not worthy to stoop down and unloose.”, Revised Webster's Bible 1995, God's First Truth 1999, The Tomson New Testament 2002 - “whose shoe's latchet I am not worthy to stoop down, and unloose.”, The Evidence Bible 2003, Bond Slave Version 2009, Hebraic Transliteration Scripture 2010 - "the LATCHET OF WHOSE SHOES".
+Other English Bibles that read "THE LATCHET OF WHOSE SHOES I am not worthy to stoop down and unloose" in places like Mark 1:7 are The Word of Yah 1993 - “the latchet of Whose shoes I am not worthy to stoop down and unloose.”, Revised Webster's Bible 1995, God's First Truth 1999, The Tomson New Testament 2002 - “whose shoe's latchet I am not worthy to stoop down, and unloose.”, The Evidence Bible 2003, Bond Slave Version 2009, Hebraic Transliteration Scripture 2010 - "the LATCHET OF WHOSE SHOES" and the New Matthew's Bible 2016 - "whose SHOE'S LATCHET I am not worthy to stoop down and loose."

 There is absolutely nothing wrong or inaccurate about the phrase found in the King James Bible (and MANY others as well) where John the Baptist says that he is unworthy to unloose the LATCHET of His SHOES.